helpermethod/alias-investigations/README.md

 # Alias Investigations

-A Bash function to detect if aliases override commands or builtins.
+A Bash function for detecting if an alias overrides a command or builtin.

 <img alt="up.gif" src="ai.gif" width="600" />